 In Teams, select Settings > Member permissions > Allow members to create, update, and remove connectors, so that any team member can add, modify, or delete a connector.

-Remove Incoming Webhook
+Remove an Incoming Webhook

-Select ••• More options from the top navigation bar.
+Open the channel and select ••• More options from the top navigation bar.

 Select Connectors from the dropdown menu.

 Select Configured under Manage.